aschneider15/CSC560-Rewrite/Node API/Creating API.md

 ### Installing the Dependencies

-There are several packages we want to include in our project in our project, one is required for functionality, and the others are useful tools for the development of our project.
+There are several packages we want to include in our project in our project: one is required for functionality, and the others are useful tools for the development of our project.
 You can install a package by opening your terminal and typing `npm install [package name]` (keep in mind that package names must be all lowercase with no spaces).

 The first package we want to install is Express: the framework mentioned earlier (package name is 'express').
 Since I explained it before, we'll just move on to the next package.